 3. Scientific Method Lesson for Kids: Steps & Process

 Scientists use the scientific method to help them make sure their work is done the right way.
-But, how does the method actually work?
-This lesson will explain the scientific method's steps and processes.
+But how does the method actually work?
+This lesson explains the scientific method's steps and processes.

 4. Variables in Science Lesson for Kids